Deltron 3030 (album)

-Deltron 3030 is the debut album by the hip hop supergroup of the same name: rapper Del the Funky Homosapien, producer Dan the Automator, and DJ Kid Koala.
+Deltron 3030 is the debut album by the hip hop supergroup Deltron 3030, which consists of rapper Del the Funky Homosapien, producer Dan the Automator, and DJ Kid Koala.
 It was released on May 23, 2000, by 75 Ark.
 The album was reissued on July 1, 2008, with 3 bonus remixes.
 The album's cover features a photograph of the Perisphere, a structure constructed for the 1939 New York World's Fair.

 It is a rap opera concept album set in a dystopian year 3030.
 The album's story casts Del in the role of Deltron Zero, a disillusioned mech soldier and interplanetary computer prodigy rebelling against a 31st-century New World Order.
 In a world where evil oligarchs suppress both human rights and hip-hop, Del fights rap battles against a series of foes, becoming Galactic Rhyme Federation Champion.
 Del's lyrics veer from serious social commentary to humor to epic sci-fi battles, while producer Dan the Automator creates an eerie and dense atmosphere.